Now’s the perfect time to book an eye exam, shop for new glasses, or stock up on contact lenses.

 The drops or ointments your optometrist prescribes for an eye infection or to relieve dry eye symptoms are a legit HSA expense.
 Things like cataract surgery and eye pressure monitors for people with a damaged optic nerve due to glaucoma are also covered.

-Using HSA funds to take care of the health of your eyes can save you a lot of cash, says Beck.
+Using HSA funds to take care of your eye health can save you a lot of cash, says Beck.

 If you’ve combined an HSA with what’s known as a limited-purpose FSA (LPFSA), you do need to put a big red circle around December 31 on your calendar as a reminder to spend that money.